Ethylmagnesium bromide

-Ethylmagnesium bromide is a Grignard reagent with formula C2H5MgBr.
+Ethylmagnesium bromide is a Grignard reagent with formula CH3CH2MgBr, often abbreviated to EtMgBr, where Et is ethyl group.
 It is widely used in the laboratory synthesis of organic compounds.

 Reactions

 Apart from acting as the synthetic equivalent of an ethyl anion synthon for nucleophilic addition, ethylmagnesium bromide may be used as a strong base to deprotonate various substrates such as alkynes: